mailplane/mailplane.github.com/_posts/help/2013-11-14-activate_license.md

 ---
 layout: help_post
-title: 'Activate License'
+title: 'Activate a License'
 author: Gor
 category: help
 permalink: /howto/entry/register_mailplane/index.html
 tags:
-- howto
+- faq
 ---

 Follow the instructions below to activate your Mailplane 3 license and don't hesitate to [contact us](mailto:support@mailplaneapp.com) if you need any further assistance.